Jacalz/hegelmote/README.md

 While limited in functionality at the moment, the goal is to expand with better cli and gui offerings in the future.

+**NOTE**: We are not repsonsible for any damage to your equipment.
+This package is an unofficial app for controling the amplifiers and is in no way affiliated with the company [Hegel](https://www.hegel.com/en/).

 ## Supported Amplifiers

 This software has only been tested on Hegel H95 but the list of supported models should be as follows according to the documentation: